24030096-Prajwal-Patil/Java-Programs/62-Task-Management-System-main/README.md

 - **Comments and Attachments**: Users can add comments and attach files to tasks for better collaboration.
 - **Reports and Statistics**: Users can generate reports and visualize task statistics.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository on GitHub.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your fork.
-4. Submit a pull request detailing your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](vikaspoute@gmail.com) file for more information.

-## Contact

-If you have any questions or suggestions regarding this project, please contact the project owner at [vikaspoute@gmail.com]

----

 # Some Image of this project